With Medijump you can browse 2 facilities offering different types of Physical Medicine and Rehabilitation procedures in Cyprus.

 Mr. Andreas is very attentive and careful about treatment he gives.
 He has variety of methods to relieve pain and reduce inflammation.

-Chinese Medical Centre of Cyprus (Nicosia), can be found in Lefkosa, Nicosia, Cyprus and offers its patients Acupuncture procedures as well as 1 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Acupuncture procedures at Chinese Medical Centre of Cyprus (Nicosia).
-The pricing information is quite specialised, so it's only available on request.
-A small team of medical professionals undertake all procedures at the Hospital, with 3 in total, and Chinese Medical Centre of Cyprus (Nicosia) is not accredited by any recognised accreditations institutions.
+Chinese Medical Centre of Cyprus (Nicosia), located in Lefkosa, Nicosia, Cyprus offers patients Acupuncture procedures among its total of 1 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Acupuncture procedures at Chinese Medical Centre of Cyprus (Nicosia), as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?